 Japan Airlines put its Airbus A350-1000 into commercial service in early 2024, and its footprint is expanding quickly.
 The airline has seven planes in this sub-fleet, operating four daily frequencies to three destinations, including New York (JFK), Dallas (DFW), and London (LHR).

-The expectation is that the next destinations for the A350-1000 will be Paris (CDG) as of May 1, followed by Los Angeles (LAX) as of some point in the summer.
+The expectation is that the next destinations for the A350-1000 will be Singapore (SIN) between February 12 and March 29, Paris (CDG) as of May 1, and Los Angeles (LAX) as of some point in the summer.

 What do you make of Japan Airlines’ Airbus A350-1000 routes?